atilsensalduz/mf-sre/docs/README.md

 ## Prerequisites

-Before deploying the application and exporter, you will need to have the following prerequisites:
+Before deploying the application and infrastructure, you will need to have the following prerequisites:

 - `Terraform`
   This project uses Terraform and Terraform Cloud to deploy infrastructure component.
 Before use it you need to create Terraform Cloud organization and connect github repository to Terraform Cloud